langchain-ai/llmanager/README.md

 You do not need to set these fields, as LLManager will learn from past experiences and update its prompt accordingly.
 However, setting them will help the model make more informed decisions, and lessen the "onboarding" period.

 After creating a new assistant and (optionally) setting these fields, you can start using LLManager for approval requests.
+The recommended method of doing this is through the [Agent Inbox](https://github.com/langchain-ai/agent-inbox).
+Read [this section](#agent-inbox) to learn more.

 ## Development